Introduction

 The Equality Act (2010)

 The Equality Act 2010 protects people from discrimination in the workplace and in wider society.
-It came into force in October 2010 and replaced previous laws with one Act, making the law easier to understand.
+It came into force on 1st October 2010 and replaced earlier laws with one Act, making the law easier to understand.
+It explains the “protected characteristics” of people who are protected from discrimination.

 Discrimination means treating you unfairly because of who you are.
 Under the Equality Act it is against the law to discriminate against anyone because of their: